Queryable Encryption

 $ python manage.py showencryptedfieldsmap --database encrypted

-In a production environment, it’s recommended to include this map in your settings to protect against a malicious server advertising a false encrypted fields map:
+It’s recommended to include this map in your production settings to protect against a malicious server advertising a false encrypted fields map:

 from bson import json_util